flyteorg/flyte/rfc/system/0000-decentralized-agent-config-mgmt.md

 While the Flyte agent framework provides an efficient and productive way for users to develop Flyte plugins, all agents must currently be configured within the FlytePropeller configuration, with the config map mounted under `/etc/flyte/config`.

 In an enterprise environment, different teams are responsible for developing custom agents and managing Flyte components like Propeller, Scheduler, Admin, and Console.
 These teams often have their own CI/CD pipelines to deploy custom agents.
-The centralized agent configuration process can lead to inefficiencies and errors, as the deployment of custom agents may fall out of sync with the centralized configuration or cause unnecessary operational cost.
+The centralized agent configuration process can lead to inefficiencies and outage (real case[^1]), as the deployment of custom agents may fall out of sync with the centralized configuration or cause unnecessary operational cost.

+[^1]: The outage we have encountered at LinkedIn environment: The team developing custom agent roll out the agent cluster by cluster, but the propeller and custom agent configuration was "set up" somehow because they are out of sync.
+As a result, the propeller pods went in Crashloop causing a bunch of jobs un `UnKnown` state

 This RFC proposes support for decentralized custom agent configuration management, with benefits including:
 - **Separation of concerns**: Teams can *fully* independently manage their own custom agent configurations.
-- **Decentralized management**: Custom agents can be deployed and managed separately from core Flyte infrastructure.
+- **Decentralized management**: Custom agents can be deployed and managed independently from the core Flyte infrastructure, yet operate as a cohesive unit.
 - **Flexibility**: FlytePropeller can dynamically adapt to varying configurations without requiring centralized maintenance of all settings.

 ## 2. Motivation